 Project risks are displayed a list and can be filtered in numerous ways, such as active items, owner, and status.

-Click each risk to see more details including comments, impact, priority, and actions taken.
+Click each risk to see more details such as comments, impact, priority, and actions taken.

-Use ‘Alert Me’ in the reporter ribbon to receive an email notification when the risk is updated or a new risk is added to the list.
+Use ‘Alert Me’ to receive an email notification when the risk is updated.

-- ‘My Work’ report, based on the logged-in user.
-This report is aimed at team members, making it easier to find, do, and update tasks.
+‘My Work’ report is based on the logged-in user.
+This report is aimed at team members, making it easier to find, do, and update tasks across multiple projects.

 The reports can be displayed as lists or as a Gantt chart for extra clarity.